OSVTAC/project-recommendations/index.md

 * Working on the components will help to work through and resolve core issues that need to be worked out anyways

+* Each of these components supports incremental deployment.
+Each component can be deployed and used by replacing the corresponding component of a non-open-source interim system, and then interoperating with the other components of the voting system (interim or not).
+This is true even without requiring anything extra of the interim system.
+See the "Deployment Strategies" sub-section below for further details.

+  In contrast, an example of a component that probably _wouldn't_ support incremental deployment as easily is the ballot layout software application.
+  This is because an interim system's scanners probably can't be guaranteed to scan ballots created by a third-party.

+  Similarly, it is probably more difficult to design an accessible ballot-marking device that can mark another vendor's ballot than it is to design a scanner that can interpret another vendor's ballot.
+This is because marking a ballot is a harder problem to solve than interpreting a ballot.
+While the latter is primarily a software problem (which would be addressed by the ballot image interpreter component), the former leans more towards being a hardware problem.

 For the Results Reporter: